 The Debentures were listed and posted for trading on the TSX under the symbol "SGY.DB" at the open of markets on November 15, 2017.

 DIVIDEND POLICY

-On July 3, 2013, in connection with the Corporation's transition to a sustainable, moderate growth, dividend paying oil and gas company, the Board adopted a policy of paying monthly dividends.
 The primary objective of the Corporation's dividend policy is to provide shareholders with relatively stable, predictable and sustainable monthly dividends.